Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 # Sources

 Many of the of the APIs made available via @ref:[Queries](queries.md) are also available in a streaming mode.
-Access to the streaming endpoints is made available on the @scaladoc[Network](stellar.sdk.Network) interface by way of `*Source` methods.
+Access to the streaming endpoints is made available on the @apidoc[Network] interface by way of `*Source` methods.
 Whereas queries provide access to historical data, sources can be used to subscribe to updates from the network in near real-time.